Lance-Tran/CS370/README.md

 ## Connect your learning from throughout this course to the larger field of computer science: What do computer scientists do and why does it matter?
 How do I approach a problem as a computer scientist?

-Computer scientists are architects of efficiency.
+Computer scientists are architechs that design with efficiency in mind.
+They look at code more than they write it and think, "hm, what could be done better?"
+It might involve changing scripts to functions, changing functions to algorithms or changing algorithms to reinforced learning.
 They don't just "write code"; they solve problems by translating abstract human needs into logical, repeatable processes.

+To approach a problem as a computer scientist is to embrace Decomposition and Abstraction.
+Instead of looking at the treasure hunt as a big task, I had to break it down into the current state, the reward, and iteration.
+Instead of thinking of it as completing the goal, as long as the individual step was iterative enough it would take me to the goal.
+Even if a journey begins with a single step, it can take millions of them.
+Then I designed a transition from one system of action to another -- from random exploration to greedy exploitation of knowledge learned over multiple episodes.

 Why it matters: In the larger field, this matters because it allows us to scale solutions.
-Whether it's a pirate finding treasure or a medical AI identifying a tumor, the underlying discipline of optimizing an algorithm (like the one I built) saves time, money, and human effort.

-To approach a problem as a computer scientist is to embrace Decomposition and Abstraction.

-Instead of looking at the "Treasure Hunt" as one big task, I broke it down into:

-State Representation: How does the computer "see" the map?

-Reward Function: How do we define success?

-Iteration: How do we move from "Zero-Value Inertia" to an optimal path?

-This methodical approach—breaking a massive obstacle into tiny, solvable logic gates—is the hallmark of the discipline.
+When the first step of a process is just as useful as the last step, you're not making a specific solution for a specific instance, you're making shoes for making the journey, wherever it may take you.
+It's an encapsulation and ideal of a perfect solution.

 ## What are my ethical responsibilities to the end user and the organization?
-To the Organization: I must ensure the code is efficient, maintainable, and cost-effective.
-As I discussed in my critique, balancing training time with "thoroughness" is a fiduciary duty to the organization paying for the compute power.

-To the End User: My responsibility is Transparency and Safety.
-Since AI can be a "black box," I must ensure the agent’s behavior is predictable.
-For instance, in a real-world scenario, an agent that settles for a "suboptimal win" might be dangerous or wasteful.
-My responsibility is to design systems that are not only functional but also interpretable and fair.
+A computer scientist has a lot of ethical responsibilities to multiple entities.
+To their organization and the end-user.
+For the organization, it needs to be efficient, maintainable, cost-effective, and doesn't put them into a legal liability.
+Time and budget at valuable resources and need to be balanced.

+For the end-user the responsibility is transparency and safety.
+If they provide me information, I must not use it in a way that might possibly harm them, and that the agent's behavior is predictable and understandable, even if AI is a black box entity.
+In the future there might be movement towards more transparency and interpretability with AI learning models in order to help promote ethics and safety.